NuGet/NuGet.Client/docs/coding-guidelines.md

    `public abstract` not `abstract public`).

 1. Namespace imports should be specified at the top of the file, *outside* of `namespace` declarations, and should be sorted alphabetically, with the exception of `System.*` namespaces, which are to be placed on top of all others.
+Always remove unnecessary imports.

 1. Avoid more than one empty line at any time.
 For example, do not have two blank lines between members of a type.